gtech-mulearn/Github-Enablment-Task/README.md

 Now as we said earlier, you’ve successfully setup an authentication method between Github( the remote), and your local machine.
 Hip Hip Hurray! 🥂 (പെവെർ 😎 💪 )

+**Using HTTPS**

+1. If you are a Windows user, you skip the SSH part and clone the github repository using the HTTPS Option, mentioned in the clone button.
+2. Just copy the link from the clone button, and use the `git clone [link]` command to clone the repository

 **The Assignment:**

 1. Let’s write a book!
 You’re building a book app.
 It has the feature for the author to add a book.
 We’ll be working on that feature of the app today.
 (Don’t worry we’ll be using text files for now)
 2. Fork this repo - [](https://github.com/gtech-mulearn/Github-Enablment-Task)https://github.com/gtech-mulearn/Github-Enablment-Task
-3. Once the fork is made, clone the repo using the SSH option.
+3. Once the fork is made, clone the repo using the SSH option/HTTP Option.
 (Google if you don’t know how to)
 4. After you’ve cloned it locally, do the list command, you should be able to see the repo now.
 5. Change directory into the cloned repo folder.
 6. Make a new branch called `develop`